demispatti/cb-parallax/readme.txt

 That's unlikely.
 Just to make sure, check with your theme author and make sure that they support the WordPress `custom-background` theme feature.
-It can't be something custom your theme author created.
-It must be the WordPress feature.

-Assuming your theme does support `custom-background` and this plugin still isn't working, your theme is most likely implementing the custom background feature incorrectly.
-However, I'll be more than happy to take a look.
+Also, make sure that no container element is covering the element that holds the background image

 = How do I add support for this in a theme? =

-Your theme must support the [Custom Backgrounds](https://codex.wordpress.org/Custom_Backgrounds) feature for this plugin to work.
+Your theme must support the [Custom Backgrounds] (https://codex.wordpress.org/Custom_Backgrounds) feature for this plugin to work.

-If you're a theme author, consider adding support for this if you can make it fit in with your design.
+If you're a theme author, consider adding support for this feature if you can make it fit in with your design.
 The following is the basic code, but check out the above link.

 	add_theme_support( 'custom-background' );